David Dahl (baseball): Philadelphia Phillies

 On February 17, 2024, Dahl signed a minor league contract with the Philadelphia Phillies.
 While playing for the Triple–A Lehigh Valley IronPigs, Dahl hit for the cycle as part of a 4–3 victory over the Norfolk Tides, becoming the third player to do so in franchise history (Maikel Franco and Michael Taylor).
 In 43 games for Lehigh, he batted .340/.416/.660 with 12 home runs and 26 RBI.
 On June 3, the Phillies selected Dahl's contract, adding him to their active roster.
 In 19 games for the Phillies, Dahl went 12–for–58 (.207) with three home runs and eight RBI.
 He was designated for assignment by Philadelphia on July 9.
 On July 10, Dahl cleared waivers and elected free agency in lieu of an outright assignment.
 He was re-signed to a minor league contract on July 22.
 Dahl elected free agency following the season on November 4.

+On December 10, 2025, after a year of inactivity, Dahl announced his retirement from professional baseball on his personal Instagram account.

+Coaching career

+On February 5, 2026, Dahl was hired by the Los Angeles Dodgers as an assistant hitting coach and outfield coach for their Triple-A affiliate, the Oklahoma City Comets.